AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 now has a qemu_mode, but its performance is just 1.5% ...

-If you like to code a customized fuzzer without much work, we highly recommend to check out our sister project libafl which will support QEMU, too:
+If you like to code a customized fuzzer without much work, we highly recommend to check out our sister project libafl which supports QEMU, too:
 [https://github.com/AFLplusplus/LibAFL](https://github.com/AFLplusplus/LibAFL)

 ### WINE+QEMU